 - If planning on laying on side, place pillow between legs

-- Place leg lifter over foot and prop on elbows and move surgical leg to edge of bed
+- Place leg lifter over surgical leg and shift towards edge of bed

 - Retrieve your walker and stand

-Bed Mobility after Hip Replacement – Step 1: Gather equipment
+Bed Mobility after Hip Replacement – Step 1: Gather Your Tools

-Gather supplies including a leg lifter (or alternative device if no leg lifter is available), 2-wheeled walker, and extra pillow for between legs.
+Gather tools including a leg lifter (or alternative device if no leg lifter is available), 2-wheeled walker, and an extra pillow for between legs.

 If you struggled with bed mobility prior to your hip replacement, you may want to consider the addition of a bed rail too.
 Here’s an example of one below: